- Useful examples

 RunConfigurationProducer to provide a way of creating this configuration from nodes, models, modules etc and a

-BeforeTask to specify, how to prepare the configuration before execution.
+BeforeTask to specify how to prepare a configuration before execution.

-Executor is a node, which describes how a process is started for this run configuration.
-It takes the settings that the user entered and creates a process from it.
+Executor is a node which describes how a process is started for this run configuration.
+It takes settings user entered and created a process from it.
 So, the executor's execute methods should return an instance of type

 process.
 This is done via

 ProcessHandler could be passed to it.
 A